JJJOSH/FPGA_7_Segment_Display/README.md

 4. ****Seven Segment Display****: This comes with the MAX 10 board choosen for the is project.

 # Steps in implementing the design
+1. Design and write the verilog code
+2. Pin Assignement using the Pin planner in Quartus Prime Software
+3. Programme the MAX 10 Board using the programmer in Quartus Prime Software

+#
 ![pins](Pins_Assignment.png)